charyan/musicli/README.md

   -h, --help            show this help message and exit --list-devices        see what devices are connected to the Spotify account --device-id DEVICE_ID
-                        the device ID to play the song on
+                        the device ID to play the song on (optional)
 ```

 # Usage